 The ROD description of the Delta Levees component contained two primary activities; Base Level Protection and Special Improvements.
-The relationship of these activities to DWR's Delta Levee Subventions (Subventions) and Special Flood Control Projects (Special Projects) needs to be made clear.
-To assure this program plan remains consistent with the CALFED Bay-Delta Program Finance Plan (Finance Plan) the terminology described above has been incorporated into this plan.
+The relationship between these two activities and DWR's Subventions Program and Special Projects deserves more clarity.
+To assure this program plan remains consistent with the CALFED Bay-Delta Program Finance Plan (Finance Plan) the terminologies described above has been incorporated into this plan.

-Levee Maintenance and Subventions
+Delta Levee Maintenance and Subventions Program

-As defined in the finance plan, Levee Maintenance is intended to provide maintenance and structural improvement to base level protection standard only.
+As defined in the finance plan, Levee Maintenance is intended to provide maintenance and structural improvements to base level protection standard, as defined in ROD.
 This category corresponds well with DWR's existing Subventions Program.
 The priority for funding is to preserve and improve local flood protection benefits.
-This program will continue to rely on a locally-driven subventions program to distribute the State cost share.
+The Subventions Program will continue to rely on a locally-driven efforts and initiatives and will reimburse local agencies in accordance with the Procedures and Guidelines approved by the Reclamation Board (Board) in 1988.
 Levee maintenance funding includes cost-shared reimbursement for full mitigation of habitat impacts resulting from levee maintenance activities.